MateuszZozulinski/CraftspireGPTAssist/README.md

 # Craftspire GPT Assist

-This is Intellij Idea plugin using OpenAI-Java API(https://github.com/TheoKanning/openai-java) to integrate with OpenAI's GPT apis.
+This is Intellij Idea plugin using OpenAI-Java API(https://github.com/TheoKanning/openai-java) to integrate with OpenAI.
 It supports multiple different GPT API's and may be tuned to user needs at any time.

 ## Initial Configuration
 1. Request an OpenAI API key (https://platform.openai.com/account/api-keys) or use existing one.